Ormskirk: Local economy

 There is a Morrisons on Park Road, which was converted from a Safeway in 2005.
-The building was formerly home to the local gasworks, and the local Rover/Morris car dealership (Balmforths).
+The site was formerly home to the local gasworks, and the local Rover/Morris car dealership (Balmforths).
 The Two Saints is a modest retail park which opened in 2000 and contains a number of retailers including McDonald's, Argos, Mobility Store, Poundland, Aldi and a gym.
 In December 2013, when Blockbuster entered administration, its store at Two Saints closed.
-Ormskirk had an indoor market situated on Moorgate, but as of 2021 it is closed pending redevelopment.
 A Tesco Metro was located on Church Street, but it closed in April 2015.

 An out of town business park, The Hattersley Centre, opened in February 2008, with a Home Bargains, Howdens, Tile Giant, Magnet, Jewson, Halfords (which closed in 2020) and a Plumbase.
 After Focus DIY went into administration, its store on the Hattersley Centre closed.
-The unit which it occupied was split into three, two being occupied by Home Bargains and The Food Warehouse by Iceland.
 An application for Asda to open in the unit was rejected in February 2011, after the application was submitted in August 2009.
 The centre was never fully occupied, and had been struggling since its completion.
 Netto closed down in August 2016, after the firm pulled out of the United Kingdom.
 The store had opened in November 2014.
 2019 saw the Hattersley Centre expand with new units being built on adjacent unused land and occupied by Lidl and Toolstation.
 The expansion followed funding of £6.2M being secured from the Royal Bank of Scotland to clear the adjacent land and build new units.
-2019 also saw Magnet vacate one of the units, but this was quickly occupied by Screwfix.

 One of the last significant manufacturing businesses remaining in Ormskirk were Atkinson & Kirby, who make hardwood floors and employed 80 people.
 They relocated in September 2015 after operating from Ormskirk for over 100 years.
 Businesses in the town are mainly professional and financial services, such as solicitors, estate agents, and accountants.

 Education

 Ormskirk School (ages 11–18) is on Wigan Road in the east of the town, situated on a site formerly home to the demolished Cross Hall High School.
+The school is now part of the Endeavour Learning Trust.
 Ormskirk School is the result of a merger between Ormskirk Grammar School and Cross Hall High School.
 St Bede's Catholic High School (ages 11–16) is on St Anne's Road next to the A59 and Prescot Road, and opposite St Anne's Church.
 Edge Hill University is on the A570 St Helens Road heading east.
 West Lancashire College, a further education college, used to have a site in the town centre on Hants Lane but its students now have to travel to Skelmersdale.
 Ormskirk is also home to a public library.

+Media

+The Ormskirk Advertiser, a Reach plc title, is the local newspaper; it shares a website with the Liverpool Echo.
+The town was formerly also served by the Champion, which closed in 2022.
+Sandgrounder Radio and Radio Heartbeat broadcast to patients at the Ormskirk District General Hospital.